 Salt against slugs: Madness, or a good idea?

-Can Salt be Used to Fight Slugs & Snails?
+Can Salt be Used to Fight Slugs and Snails?

 Many people recommend using salt against slugs and snails in the garden.